-e Compensation CR) Compe ormance-Equity nsation areholder Return)

-Performance Relative to Peer Companies Performance Level Earned Performance Relative to Peer Companies Performance Level Earned

-2014 > 6 Peers Target > 6 Peers Target

-2013 >9 Peers Maximum > 10 Peers Maximum
+e Compensation CR) Long-Term Performance-Equity Compensation (3-Year Total Shareholder Return) Performance Relative to Peer Companies Performance Level Earned Performance Relative to Peer Companies Performance Level Earned 2015 > 4 Peers Threshhold > 4 Peers Threshhold 2014 > 6 Peers Target > 6 Peers Target 2013 >9 Peers Maximum > 10 Peers Maximum

-2012 >7 Peers Target >10 Peers Maximum

-Our performance over the last three years exceeded the majority of the 10 companies of our peer group as measured by three-year total shareholder return.
-As suggested by the Three-Year Relative Pay for Performance graph below, total realizable compensation[†] for our chief executive officer and the other named executive officers over the same period remains comparatively low, ranking below the 25th percentile, largely reflecting the size of several of the companies included in the peer group.
-Because we do not benchmark executive compensation to the peer group, our performance is judged against those companies against whom we compete every day for each insurance policy we write, regardless of the size of those companies.
+Our performance over the last three years ranked slightly below the median of the 10 companies of our peer group as measured by three-year total shareholder return.
+As suggested by the Three Year Relative Pay for Performance graph below, total realizable compensation1 for our chief executive officer and the other named executive officers over the same period remains comparatively low, ranking near the 25th percentile, largely reflecting the size of several of the companies included in the peer group.
+Because we do not benchmark executive compensation to the peer group, our performance is judged against those companies with whom we compete every day for each insurance policy we write, regardless of the size of those companies.